niklasbuschmann/contrast/About Me.md

 While my qualifications are focused on technical skills, I also value qualitative thinking and communication, and am interested in all kinds of problems!

-Check out my portfolio to learn more about my interests, research, and skills.
+Check out my research to learn more about my interests and skills.